Brock University joins OLH LPS model

-We are extremely pleased to announce that Cardiff University has joined the Open Library of Humanities’ Library Partnership Subsidy system.
-Cardiff’s world-leading research was ranked 5th amongst UK universities in the 2014 Research Excellence Framework for quality and 2nd for impact.
+We are extremely pleased to announce that Brock University has joined the Open Library of Humanities’ Library Partnership Subsidy system.
+Brock University is located atop the Niagara Escarpment and is positioning itself as a world leader in trans-disciplinary research.

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.